Geometric flavours of Quantum Field theory on a Cauchy hypersurface. Part II: Methods of quantization and evolution: Time Evolution: The (modified) Schrödinger equation

 \subsection{Dynamics: The Modified Schrödinger equation}

-We want the evolution to preserve the symplectic structure.
+In this section we will modify the evolution, i.e. the Schrödinger equation, to respect the Kähler structure at the \textit{second quantized}level $(\mathcal{G}, \Omega, \mathcal{J})_\mathscr{P}$.
+In particular we want it to preserve the symplectic structure.
 For that matter we opt for a Hamiltonian flow generated by an Hermitian operator $\hat{H}$ to postulate evolution.
 Then, for any function $F(t,\Psi,\bar\Psi)$, its evolution is generated by some $f_{\hat H}$

 where $\hat H$ is a self adjoint operator.
 The form of $f_{\hat H}$ is \eqref{eq:g_h}.
 With the Poisson Bracket $\{\cdot,\cdot\}_{\mathscr{P}}$, we can readily write down the modified Schrödinger in any set of real coordinates